Adenosine A1 receptor: In the heart

+the 'funny' hyperpolarization-activated current (If).
+Adenosine agonism of A1ARs also inhibits release of norepinephrine from cardiac nerves.
+Norepinephrine is a positive chronotrope, inotrope, and dromotrope, through its agonism of β adrenergic receptors on pacemaker cells and ventricular myocytes.

-The A1 and A2A receptors of endogenous adenosine are believed to play a role in regulating myocardial oxygen consumption and coronary blood flow.
-Stimulation of the A1 receptor has a myocardial depressant effect by decreasing the conduction of electrical impulses and suppressing pacemaker cell function, resulting in a decrease in heart rate.
+Collectively, these mechanisms lead to an myocardial depressant effect by decreasing the conduction of electrical impulses and suppressing pacemaker cells function, resulting in a decrease in heart rate.
 This makes adenosine a useful medication for treating and diagnosing tachyarrhythmias, or excessively fast heart rates.
 This effect on the A1 receptor also explains why there is a brief moment of cardiac standstill when adenosine is administered as a rapid IV push during cardiac resuscitation.
 The rapid infusion causes a momentary myocardial stunning effect.

 In normal physiological states, this serves as protective mechanisms.
 However, in altered cardiac function, such as hypoperfusion caused by hypotension, heart attack or cardiac arrest caused by nonperfusing bradycardias, adenosine has a negative effect on physiological functioning by preventing necessary compensatory increases in heart rate and blood pressure that attempt to maintain cerebral perfusion.

-In neonatal medicine

-Adenosine antagonists are widely used in neonatal medicine;

-Because a reduction in A1 expression appears to prevent hypoxia-induced ventriculomegaly and loss of white matter, the pharmacological blockade of A1 may have clinical utility.

-Theophylline and caffeine are nonselective adenosine antagonists that are used to stimulate respiration in premature infants.

-However, we are unaware of clinical studies that have examined the incidence of periventricular leukomalacia (PVL) as related to neonatal caffeine use.
-Caffeine may reduce cerebral blood flow in premature infants, it is presumed by blocking vascular A2 ARs.
-Thus, it may prove more advantageous to use selective A1 antagonists to help reduce adenosine-induced brain injury.
+Metabolically, A1AR activation by endogenous adenosine across the body reduces plasma glucose, lactate, and insulin levels, however A2aR activation increased glucose and lactate levels to an extent greater than the A1AR effect on glucose and lactate.
+Thus, intravascular administration of adenosine increases the amount of glucose and lactate available in the blood for cardiac myocytes.
+A1AR activation also partially inhibits glycolysis, slowing its rate to align with oxidative metabolism, which limits post-ischemic damage through reduced H+ generation.

+In the state of myocardial hypertrophy and remodeling, interstitial adenosine and the expression of the A1AR receptor are both increased.
+After transition to heart failure however, overexpression of A1AR is no longer present.
+Excess A1AR expression can induce cardiomyopathy, cardiac dilatation, and cardiac hypertrophy.
+Cardiac failure may involve increased A1AR expression and decreased adenosine in physical models of cardiac overload and in dysfunction induced by TNFα.
+Heart failure often involves secretion of atrial natriuretic peptide to compensate for reduced renal perfusion and thus, secretion of electrolytes.
+A1AR activation also increases secretion of atrial natriuretic peptide from atrial myocytes.